Jason-Wuuuu/Firstrade-Portfolio-Analyzer/README.md

 ## Files

 1. **portfolio_analysis_dashboard.ipynb**:
    This Jupyter notebook provides an interactive dashboard for analyzing your portfolio.
-It visualizes portfolio composition, performance metrics, and historical trends.
+It visualizes portfolio composition, performance metrics, and historical trends using interactive Plotly charts.

 2. **transaction_history_processor.py**:
    This Python script processes the transaction history from Firstrade, calculates portfolio states, and provides methods for viewing and saving portfolio data.

 3. **ft_history_processor.py**:
    This script handles the initial processing of the Firstrade CSV history file, converting it into a structured JSON format for further analysis.

+## Interactive Visualizations

+The dashboard now features interactive Plotly charts, allowing for:

+- Zooming and panning on all charts
+- Hovering over data points for detailed information
+- Comparing portfolio performance against S&P 500 benchmark
+- Adjustable date ranges for focused analysis
+- Sector breakdown with detailed stock information on hover

 ## Outputs